softwareQinc/staq/INSTALL.md

 staq's source code will be installed in `/usr/local/include/staq` (UNIX/UNIX-like systems), or in `C:\Program Files (x86)\staq` on Windows systems.
 The paths may differ on your system.
-To use staq's sources, precede all include paths by `staq`, i.e.,
+To use staq's source code, precede all include paths by `staq` in your own code, i.e.,

 ```c++
 #include <staq/qasmtools/parser/parser.hpp>
 ```

-Third party header-only libraries will need to be preceded by `third_party` when including their corresponding header file, i.e.,
+Third party header-only libraries need to be preceded by `third_party` when including their corresponding header file(s), i.e.,

 ```c++
 #include <staq/third_party/CLI/CLI.hpp>